Hitman 3 review — A world made entirely out of Chekhov’s guns

 It rules, and I love it.

 And it doesn’t hurt that the game looks great.
 The animation is a bit stiff, but everything else has such a polished sheen.
-It’s reminiscent of an expensive chess set or something.
+It’s reminiscent of an expensive chess set.

 Hitman 3